FusionAuth/fusionauth-site/site/_posts/2021-11-29-how-to-migrate-from-cognito.md

 While Amazon Cognito is a low cost auth service and a far better choice than rolling your own solution, it has some downsides:

-* There is only one deployment model, SaaS, in the geographies AWS supports
+* There is only one deployment model, SaaS
+* You can run it only in the geographies AWS supports
-* The user interface is inflexible
+* The interface presented to your customers or users is inflexible
-* It doesn't support localization
+* It doesn't support localization #TODO
 * You can't backup or export all of your user data, including password hashes
 * SAML users are expensive once you have more than the 50 provided by the free tier